 The success of the project depends a great deal on the wholehearted acceptance by the entire Lukaaka Community.
 Each family is bound to ask "What is in it for them?"
-The farmer capacity strengthening will reach all households in the village and increase household income.
-Given the current COVID 19 challenges, there will however still be a need for a programme that caters for investing in water and sanitation, education and health, roads, security and environment.
-It is expected that fish farming will be the community project will also improve the living standards of the community.
-The costs of fish farming are not included in this project and would be the subject of a follow up project or intervention.
+The farmer education will reach all households in the village and will empower them to grow financially.
+There will however still be a need for a programme that caters for the entire community needs.
+Community needs include investing in water and sanitation, education and health, roads, security and environment.
+It is expected that fish farming will be the community project that will lift the entire community up.
+The costs of fish farming are not included in this project and would be the subject of a follow up project after sufficient discussions have been held with the National Agricultural Advisory Services (NAADS) and the National Fisheries Resources Research Institute (NaFIRRI).